BearWare/toolchain/README.md

 12. speexdsp (Required by all platforms)
 13. tinyxml (Required by Linux, macOS, Windows)
 14. zlib (Required by Windows)
-15. WebRTC (Requested by all platforms)
+15. WebRTC (Required by Linux, macOS, Windows, Android)
 16. qt5 (Required by Windows)

 The following sections explain how to build for each of the supported